-Disneyland Mobile WebsitesThey're not apps, but you can access them from any web-enabled mobile device.
+It isn't an app, but you can access it from any Internet-enabled mobile device.

 Besides lots of Disneyland information, Mouse Wait is also a social media app, linked to Twitter and Facebook and with the self-proclaimed "largest real-time Disneyland discussion in the world."